ramanakumars/JunoCamProjection/docs/source/index.rst

 =============================================

 The documentation will walk through the main pipeline to project individual images from JunoCam and stack them to create a full globe mosaic.
+See the `Projecting a JunoCam Image`_ section for a walkthrough on the projection pipeline.

+.. _Projecting a JunoCam Image: notebooks/projection.html

 .. toctree::
    :maxdepth: 2
    :caption: Contents

+   Projecting a JunoCam Image <notebooks/projection.ipynb>
    Projection module <projection.rst>
-   Projecting a JunoCam Image <notebooks/projection.ipynb>
+   README <../../README.md>